jacaseyclyde/jacaseyclyde.github.io/content/authors/admin/_index.md

     summary: |
       GPA: 3.823/4.000

-      The nanohertz gravitational wave background is thought to be dominated by gravitational waves from supermassive black hole binaries -- systems of two SMBHs which result from galaxy mergers.
-Quasars -- i.e., bright, accreting supermassive black holes -- have long been associated with galaxy mergers, suggesting a link with supermassive black hole binaries.
-In this work I developed novel models of the supermassive black hole binary population using observations of the gravitational wave background, quasars, and galaxies.
-I found that the gravitational wave background implies that supermassive black hole binaries may be eight times more numerous than previously expected.
-I further found that quasars may be up to seven times more likely to host a supermassive black hole bianry than random galaxies.
-Finally, I found an excursion in the spectrum of the GWB at 16 nHz which is louder than the average expected signal from supermassive black hole binaries at ~2σ confidence.
+      I developed statistical and computational models to analyze the nanohertz gravitational wave background (GWB) and its connection to supermassive black hole binaries (SMBHBs) using observational data.
+I found SMBHBs may be eight times more prevalent than expected, quasars up to seven times more likely to host SMBHBs, and identified a 16 nHz anomaly in the GWB spectrum (∼ 2σ confidence).
+I demonstrated expertise in data modeling, statistical inference, and analyzing complex datasets.
     #  I have given oral presentations at 3 AAS meetings.
     # button:
     #   text: 'Read Thesis'
     #   url: 'https://example.com'
-  - area: M.S.
+  # - area: M.S.
 Physics
-    institution: University of Connecticut
+  #   institution: University of Connecticut
-    date_start: 2019-08-26
+  #   date_start: 2019-08-26
-    date_end: 2023-05-07
+  #   date_end: 2023-05-07
-    summary: |
+  #   summary: |
-      GPA: 3.823/4.000
+  #     GPA: 3.823/4.000

-      Awarded en route to Ph.D.
+  #     Awarded en route to Ph.D.
   - area: M.S.
 Physics/Computational Physics
     institution: San José State University
     date_start: 2016-09-07